 It’s important to advocate for a safe environment and speak up if you feel your employer is not providing you with the tools needed to stay safe in the heat.

-The Ramos Law Firm has been advocating for injured workers for a decade, and carries the highest level of legal ratings in the industry.
+Ramos & Law has been advocating for injured workers for a decade, and carries the highest level of legal ratings in the industry.
 If you are an injured worker, contact us for a free consultation.